 - Social media amplification

-- Outreach or link building
+- Off-page SEO or link building

 Although creating good blog content isn’t an easy process, (which is why 64 percent of B2B companies outsource their blog writing,) there is good news: The benefits of creating thumb-stopping blog content are worth the effort.

-The Benefits of Having a Blog
+The Business Benefits of Blogging

 The benefits your business can get from blogging depends on what your answer is to the first question we posed: why do you want a blog?
 Your goals dictate what content you need to produce, which in turn will create the specific benefits you can reap.